FlavioLorenzi/Human_Robot_Interaction-Pepper/README.md

 ## Documentation
-You can see our final slide presentation in Documents folder (TODO).
+You can see all docs [here](./Documents).

-Here there is also a personal slide presentation of the paper: Increasing Trust In Human Robot Medical Interactions

-And then we have other papers that have influence our project ideas
+There is a personal slide presentation of the paper: Increasing Trust In Human Robot Medical Interactions and then we have other papers that have influenced our project ideas.

+## Paper
+Click [here](./) to read about our work.

 ## Guideline